gwillz/EagleEye/README.md

 against the captured ground truth data.
 This a multi-object, omnidirectional tool, providing quite a challege.

-To accompany the process, tools and research; the project collect ~40 example datasets to be validate the concept and to be used by the wider research community.
+To accompany the process, tools and research; the project collected ~40 example datasets of varying complexity to validate the concept and to be used by the wider research community.

 ### 1.1 Team